120 TOTAL CREDITS REQUIRED

 The required courses in the business management major cover broad-based business topics, including principles of management, business communication and human resource management.
 To gain hands-on experience, you’ll complete a required internship or practicum.

-Our business management degree is flexible, allowing you to add a double major or minor to further diversify your skills.
+Our business management degree is flexible, allowing you to add a double major in human resources or minor in HR, IT, econ or labor and working class studies to further diversify your skills.
 Upon graduation, you will be prepared to make an impact in a variety of roles or to pursue graduate study.

 An introductory course dealing with today’s global business environment and management principles.
 Overview topics include types of business organizations, their structures, dynamics, administration, and work distribution functions such as directing, controlling, and staffing, and the roles of women in management.
 The course culminates in the development of a complete business plan as a major project.